RishabhUpadhyay513/Zwiggy-Food-Web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.

+# Prerequisites

+Ensure you have Node.js version `18.19.0` installed on your system.
+This version is required for the project to run properly.
+You can download it from `Node.js` Official Website.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.